xeneta/ratestask/README.md

 * Keep your solution in a Version Control System of your choice. *Provide the solution as a public repository that can be easily cloned by our development team.*

+* The specifications and requirements can change over time, and this needs to be taken into account when designing the solution.
+Examples: there could be more source code files added; line 2 of any given file might change in the future, and so forth.

+* To allow this to sanely run on any machine, it should be possible to provide target or configuration overrides.

+* List and describe the tool(s) used, and why they were chosen for the task.

 * Provide any instructions needed to run the automation solution in `README.md`.

 * If you have any questions, don't hesitate to ask us.

 * We would like your feedback - Let us know how much time you spent on the task or about any difficulties you run into.

 # Theoretical section
 In this section we are seeking high-level answers, using a couple of paragraphs for each question.

 ## Setting the task into production
 Consider the following statements:

-- Please describe what you would like to change — if anything —  to make the provided solution properly scaleable and deployable for a production environment.
+* Please describe what you would like to change — if anything —  to make the provided solution properly scaleable and deployable for a production environment.
-- Are there any caveats or shortcomings a developer using the solution would need to know.
+* Are there any caveats or shortcomings a developer using the solution would need to know.

 ## Extended service